Frequently Asked Questions

 What is the earliest my child may arrive?

 Students may go to Warrior Wake Up/ early room from 7:30am to 7:45am and to the classroom after 7:45am.
-Preschoolers may be registered for early room, which opens at 7:45am.
+Early morning drop-off is available for all students at no extra charge.

 When is my child tardy?

 The bell rings at 8:00am.
 Children in grades K-8 arriving after the bell must be signed in at the office by a parent and receive a tardy slip.

 We offer the convenience of a carpool line for drop off of students in K-8th and pick up of students preschool-5th grade.
 To pick up students in grades K-5 parents pull through the carpool line to the covered portico at the school office where students are loaded.
 Preschool pick up and carpool line is under the covered portico at the Preschool entrance.
 Carpool numbers are distributed at the beginning of the year.
 Middle school students are dismissed at 3:05 through the school office doors to the parking lot.

 What should I do if my child is absent or has a doctor's appointment?

 Parents should always send a note or an email to the office concerning absences or dismissals in order for them to be considered excused.
 If your child is absent, you may call before 8:30am to request make-up work.
 Go to the school office to check your child out early or arrive late due to a doctor's appointment.
 Early dismissals between 2:30 and the end of the school day are highly discouraged and difficult to accommodate.